Onchocerciasis: Nodding disease

-This is an unusual form of epidemic epilepsy associated with onchocerciasis although definitive link has not been established.
+This is an unusual form of epidemic epilepsy associated with onchocerciasis although a definitive link has not been established.
 This syndrome was first described in Tanzania by Louise Jilek-Aall, a Norwegian psychiatric doctor in Tanzanian practice, during the 1960s.
 It occurs most commonly in Uganda and South Sudan.
-It manifests itself in previously healthy 5–15-year-old children, is often triggered by eating or low temperatures and is accompanied by cognitive impairment.
+It manifests itself in previously healthy 5–15-year-old children, is often triggered by eating or low temperatures, and is accompanied by cognitive impairment.
 Seizures occur frequently and may be difficult to control.
 The electroencephalogram is abnormal but cerebrospinal fluid (CSF) and magnetic resonance imaging (MRI) are normal or show non-specific changes.
-If there are abnormalities on the MRI they are usually present in the hippocampus.
-Polymerase chain reaction testing of the CSF does not show the presence of the parasite.
+If there are abnormalities on the MRI, they are usually present in the hippocampus.